varelaerick/Price-Predictor-Bras-lia-Apartments/README.md

 ## Motivation

 The main objective of the project was to work with a messy data set, extracted from the web and even with a relatively small dataset with a few features.
-I spended a lot of time in the feature engineering processes to be able to build a regression model that gives us a very good score.
+I spent a lot of time in the feature engineering processes to be able to build a regression model that gives us a very good score.

 ## Overview

 * Created a predictor that estimates the Brasilia apartments prices to help buyers and sellers to deal
 * Scraped over 3000 apartments for sale from Vila Real using python and selenium
-* Engineered features from the address filled by the sellers, to get the address, neighborhood and the AR (administrative region) correctly returned by the Correios API.
+* Engineered features from the address filled by the sellers, to get the address, neighborhood, and the AR (administrative region) correctly returned by the Correios API.
-* Built a pipeline that optimized Lasso, KernelRidge, Elastic Net, XGBRegressor and LGBRegressor using GridsearchCV to reach the best model.
+* Built a pipeline that optimized Lasso, KernelRidge, Elastic Net, XGBRegressor, and LGBRegressor using GridsearchCV to reach the best model.

 ## Resources Used